 Construction of a third classroom finished in 1948.
 A building program in 1958 added two more classrooms with enrollment reaching 160 by 1965.
 Building programs in 1977 and 1981 expanded the school to ten classrooms and adequate office space.
 A two-year building program from 1989-1991 added a gymnasium, library, music room, and kitchen.

 In the 1990s, discussion began regarding adding Grades 10-12 to create a K-12 school.
 It was in 2005-2006 that EMS added a self-paced independent study program for tenth grade.
 Then in 2008-2009, the school added classroom instruction for Grades 10 and 11.
 The board hired an additional faculty member to teach high school subjects.
 The following year, the school began to offer classroom instruction for Grades 10-12, added a part-time faculty member, purchased a modular unit, and renovated to provide two additional classrooms for the budding high school.
 In May 2010, Ephrata Mennonite celebrated the graduation of the first senior class.
 In 2019, Ephrata Mennonite added a second modular building to continue to accommodate growth.
-The building committee is actively working on the location and building plans for a future campus to better accommodate the growth the school has seen in the added high school.
+For nearly ten years a building committee was established to actively work on the location and building plans for a future campus to better accommodate the growth the school has seen in the added high school.